cavo789/blog/blog/XXX/vscode-regions/index.md

 }
 ```

-We can clearly identify three blocs: preparation of the query, run it and return the data.
+We can clearly identify three blocks: preparation of the query, run it and return the data.
 Using regions, we can do this:

 ```php
 <?php